thachp/use-cqrs/README.md

 export const ExampleQueryComponent = () => {

+    // use the useQuery hook by passing an instant of the ExampleValidation object.
-    // call the useQuery hook and lazy query with process const [{ loading, errors, data }, process] = useQuery<[{id: string, name: string}], any>(new ExampleValidationQuery(0, 1));
+    // Deconstruct `process` for when the user click on the More button. const [{ loading, errors, data }, process] = useQuery<[{id: string, name: string}], any>(new ExampleValidationQuery(0, 1));

     if (errors && errors.length > 0) {